Irish Brigade (Union army): Modern history

 The lineage of the Irish Brigade has been officially assigned to "Fighting 69th" of the New York National Guard, which is the only currently active military unit that formed part of it.

 The "Fighting 69th" fought in World War I as part of the Rainbow Division.
 For bravery displayed in Lorraine, Champagne-Marne, and Meuse-Argonne, the Medal of Honor was awarded to regiment members, including William Joseph Donovan and Richard O'Neill.
 By World War II, the Irish influence in the regiment had diminished somewhat, but the regiment served with distinction in the Pacific Theater as part of the 27th "New York" Infantry Division.

 Since 1907, the Fighting 69th has been a unit of the New York National Guard.

+In 1963 President Kennedy presented Ireland with a flag of the Irish Brigade.

 1st Battalion, 69th Infantry served with distinction in Iraq from 2004-2005.
 The unit fought in and around Baghdad, most notably securing Route Irish and the surrounding area of Baghdad suburbs, and companies from it have since served in Afghanistan.